 Estimates and assumptions are periodically reviewed and the effects of the revisions are reflected in the accompanying unaudited interim financial statements in the period they are determined to be necessary.
-Significant areas that require management's estimates include the fair value of common stock and stock-based compensation assumptions and accrued clinical trial expenses.
+Prior to the IPO, significant areas that required management's estimates included the fair value of the Company's common stock, stock-based compensation assumptions and accrued clinical trial expenses.
+Subsequent to the IPO, the most significant estimate relates to accrued clinical trial expenses.